harvard-library/lts-lti-reserves/README.md

 # lts-lti-reserves

-The Reserves Tool as seen/used via Canvas
+The Library Reserves Tool as seen/used via Canvas

 ## Mission